thewoodfish/samaritan-core/README.md

 ## samaritanOS kernel
 Quick test DB for SamaritanOS.<br><br>
-Check out the branch for the code.
+Check out <a href="https://github.com/thewoodfish/kernel/tree/v0.x.x">this branch</a> for the code.